JuliaGolban/goit-react-hw-04-phonebook/README.en.md

 - For each component has a separate folder with the React-component file and styles file.
 - For the components are described `propTypes`.
-- Everything that a component expects in the form of props is passed to it when it is called.
-- JS-code is clean and clear, `Prettier` is used.
-- Styling is done by `CSS modules` or `Styled Components`.
+- Component names are clear, descriptive.

+**_Refactor the "Contact Book" task code from the third module using React-hooks._**

-## 1 - Contact Book.
+## Previous task - Contact Book.

 Take your solution to the assignment from the previous homework and add storage phonebook contacts to `localStorage`.
 Use lifecycle methods.